EdVenty/blackRacers/README.md

 - Ethernet cable
 - SD card with at least 8 gigabytes of memory.
 - A computer with an Ethernet port.

+Uploading the "bottom" part of the program to Pyboard:
+1.Connect PYboard to computer
+2. Go to the Pyboard memory, it will be displayed in the explorer as a flash device
+3. Load 2 files into Pyboard memory: `` main.py '', and `` module.py ''.
+4. Extract Pyboard
+5. Done

 Installation progress:
 1. Install Raspbian OS Lite on the SD card.